yossizap/BF2-CPython/README.md

 Once you're done building, run python.exe from the build folder to see if the modules that you added are accessible by executing the command `sys.builtin_module_names`.

+######Linux
+It's not necessary to compile all the libraries into the linux .so since they can be dynamically loaded but it's possible.
+To add existing modules simply find them in Modules/Setup.dist and uncomment their line.
+To add your own module all you have to do it is place it in Modules/, add it to the Setup.dist file in the `[module name] [sources] [compilation flags]` format.
+Alternatively, if you don't want to use additional compilation flags, you can just place your module in Modules/ and have the init function's name match init[module_name] e.g. initthread for threadmodule.c, initbf2core for bf2core.c.
+One of the building scripts will automatically detect this add the module into your final python .so.

 ###Building
 ######Linux: